rgitzel/runway/docs/source/developers.rst

     Your code has been rated at 10.00/10

-Ideally you'll see success at the end.
+Ideally you'll see this success message at the end.

-The dependencies are already included in the image, so builds should be quick.
-If you update `setup.py` with different dependencies, `make test` should update them locally into the `.egg` folder on the host.
+As above, this will take awhile the first time you run it.
+Dependencies should end up in the `.egg` folder in the repository root, so it will persist beyond the Docker container.